 Harmonic Content

-Manufacturers frequently advertise their ligatures “enhance overtones” or “darken the sound.”
+Manufacturers frequently advertise that their ligatures enhance overtones or darken the sound.
 Yet harmonic structure in reed instruments is governed primarily by bore geometry, reed properties, and player control (Guillemain and Kergomard 2004).
 Ligatures act only as clamping devices and have not been shown to modify these variables in a reproducible way.
-Moreover, the mass and contact area of a ligature are negligible compared to the total mass of the mouthpiece-reed system.
+Moreover, the mass and contact area of a ligature are negligible compared to the total mass of the mouthpiece and reed system.
 This makes their influence on frequency and harmonic content minimal.
-While minor differences in reed seating might produce small spectral variations, these are inconsistent and likely overshadowed by typical reed-to-reed variation.
+While minor differences in reed seating might produce small spectral variations, these are inconsistent and likely overshadowed by typical reed to reed variation.

 Projection and Intonation

 The projection of a saxophone’s sound is governed by the interaction between player, instrument, and acoustic physics.
-The bore profile and bell flare shape the instrument’s impedance and radiation efficiency, while the player’s embouchure, airflow, and vocal-tract adjustments control intensity and timbre (Benade 1990; Chen et al. 2012a).
-The saxophone bell, like brass bells, improves impedance matching and enhances the radiation of many harmonics (most noticeably higher frequencies that contribute to brilliance) though its effect is broader than just the high end (Fletcher and Rossing 1998; Chaigne and Kergomard 2016).
+The bore profile and bell flare shape the instrument’s impedance and radiation efficiency, while the player’s embouchure, airflow, and vocal tract adjustments control intensity and timbre (Benade 1990; Chen et al. 2012a).
+The saxophone bell improves impedance matching and enhances the radiation of many harmonics, most noticeably higher frequencies that contribute to brilliance, though its effect is broader than just the high end (Fletcher and Rossing 1998; Chaigne and Kergomard 2016).
 Unlike brass instruments where the bell is the dominant radiator, saxophones radiate mainly from the first open tone hole for most notes, with the bell becoming the primary radiator for the lowest notes (Nederveen 1998; Benade 1990).
 In practice, sound radiates from a distributed set of open holes, with the relative contribution depending on frequency (Chaigne and Kergomard 2016).
 This distributed radiation, coupled with the player’s technique, underlies the saxophone’s characteristic projection (Chen, Smith, and Wolfe 2012b).

 The ligature, which simply clamps the reed in place, cannot modify these radiation pathways.
 Any sense of improved projection or intonation is therefore more likely to reflect psychophysical changes than actual acoustic amplification.